Scampston Hall & Walled Garden

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Scampston Hall and its grounds offer a variety of attractions and events for visitors.
-Below is a detailed summary of the opening times and events for 2026:
+Scampston Hall and its associated attractions, including the Walled Garden, Hall Gardens, and Parkland, offer a variety of experiences for visitors.
+Below is a detailed breakdown of the opening times, events, and admission details for the 2026 season.

 General Opening Times

-Scampston Hall: Open for guided tours during the summer and autumn seasons:
+- Scampston Hall: Open for guided tours during specific periods:

-- Summer: Wednesday, 20th May 2026 to Sunday, 26th July 2026, open Wednesday to Friday and Sundays, including Bank Holiday Monday.
+- Summer Opening: Wednesday, 20th May to Sunday, 25th July 2026, on Wednesdays, Fridays, Sundays, and Bank Holiday Mondays.

 - Guided tours are available at 12:00 PM, 1:00 PM, and 2:00 PM.